Are Timbertech Decks Better Than Wood Decks?

 Conventionally, natural wood had been used for decking purposes since ever.
 More recently, however, composite options have becoming increasingly popular for the sheer versatility and advantage they offer.
 Timbertech decks, for instance, are frequently preferred over natural wood decks today.
 But how do the two compare.
 Here’s a look at the pros and cons of both.

 Wood rots.
 That’s a bitter fact which plagues every natural wood deck sooner or later.
 More durable varieties will be able to resist rot and termites for a long time, many decades in some cases.
 But ultimately, they become prone to these problems.
-Timbertech decks, on the other hand, carry no such risks.
+Timbertech decking, on the other hand, carry no such risks.
 Being made entirely from composite materials, such decks are fully resistant to rot and termites for their lifetime.

 Outlook and Maintenance